mgray88/ASJOverflowButton/README.md

+# TOC Branch

+This branch holds special modifications for TOC

 # ASJOverflowButton

 Working on projects that are simultanously being developed on both iOS and Android can post interesting challenges, especially concerning the look and feel of both apps.
 There are standard controls on both platforms that are not available in the other.
 [Overflow menu](https://developer.android.com/design/patterns/actionbar.html) is one of them.
 This library is a `UIBarButtonItem` subclass that you can put on a navigation bar and an overflow menu will be presented on its tap.